poti1/runtime-debugger/README.md

 (peeks) only when needed (should appear natural to the user).

-Should NOT transform this:
+Ok to transform:

+    say "@a"

+NOT ok to transform:

     say "%h"

-Instead, this:

-    say "@a"

-Might be transformed into:

-    say "@{$repl->{peeks_all}{'@a'}}";

 ## Tab Completion

 This module has rich, DWIM tab completion support:

+    Press TAB when:

-    - Press TAB with no input to view commands and available variables in the current scope.
+    - No input - view commands and variables.

-    - Press TAB after an arrow ("->") to auto append either a "{" or "[" or "(".
+    - After arrow ("->") - to auto append either a "{" or "[" or "(".
-       This depends on the type of variable before it.
+      (Depends on variable type)

-    - Press TAB after a hash (or hash object) to list available keys.
+    - After a hash) - show keys.

-    - Press TAB anywhere else to list variables.
+    - Otherwise - show variables.

 ## \_match

-Returns the possible matches:
+Wrapper to simplify completion function.

 Input: